-H. Hall and Sena (2017), discuss about the lower concentration of research and development in Europe, they focus on discussing the changes in the industrial sector and stated the small ICT production sector as the main reason.
+H. Hall and Sena (2017) discuss about the lower concentration of research and development in Europe, they focus on discussing the changes in the industrial sector and stated the small ICT production sector as the main reason.
 There is a similar interest in policies for the implementation of different variants of investment in the structure of the workforce skills.
 Given the results of significant previous research, it becomes clear that investments in ICT are often accompanied with undertaken innovations and in cooperation with other non-ICT investments.

-Akande, et al. (2017), examined the impact of ICT investment on labour productivity in 19 OECD countries.
+Akande, et al., (2017) examined the impact of ICT investment on labor productivity in 19 OECD countries.
 Despite the different social and economic structures, all 19 countries showed a positive impact of ICT investment on productivity.
-The variables, the share of total labour compensation in GDP and the strength of trade unions showed a positive but insignificant impact on productivity.
-On the other hand, the variable of the average annual working hours per one employee is shown to have a negative impact on labour productivity.
-Dimelis and Papaioannou (2011), analyzed 42 countries and provided solid evidence of a significant impact of ICT on reducing inefficiencies in the country and on increasing of the labour productivity.
+The variables, the share of total labor compensation in GDP and the strength of trade unions showed a positive but insignificant impact on productivity.
+On the other hand, the variable of the average annual working hours per one employee is shown to have a negative impact on labor productivity.
+Dimelis and Papaioannou(2011) analyzed 42 countries and provided solid evidence of a significant impact of ICT on reducing inefficiencies in the country and on increasing of the labor productivity.

-Considering the previous studies and the particular importance of this issue, our paper conducted a panel regression to analyze the impacts of ICT investments, MFP growth, and average hours worked per person employed on labour productivity growth of the six developed countries for which high-quality time series are available.
-Starting from 1980, with the globalization of the economy, production began to shift towards countries offering low wages and tax convenience.
-The transfer of capital from USA and Europe to China and other Far Eastern countries was in question.
-With time, these countries started production under their brands, let alone produce for others.
-As a result, China caused a huge boom in industrial products sales of 241% from 2006 to 2011.
-When Western countries became more aware of this situation and in order not to widen the gap between East and West even more, Industry 4.0 brought it to the agenda and the "reshoring" trend started to gain popularity.
-Given that the initial effects of the Fourth Industrial Revolution will be realized in these countries where it started, in our model we have included those countries to have an idea of how the process will further expand and what effects it will have on emerging markets and other developing countries.
-Also, we wanted to conclude whether the trend of "returning the production and manufacturing of goods back to the domestic country" would revive labour productivity and multifactor productivity or not.
-As we have seen above, there is a significant decline in labour productivity and ICT investments in OECD countries, and therefore there is a need to investigate the relationship between the macroeconomic variables.
-Existing empirical literature extensively discusses the reasons why a certain percentage of output growth was not explained by inputs, while little attention has been paid to the paradox of labour productivity.
-Abramovitz (1956), and Solow (1957), argue that more than 40% of outputs was not explained by inputs which is contrary to the mainstream economics.
+Considering the previous studies and the particular importance of this issue, our paper conducted a panel regression to analyze the impacts of ICT investments, MFP growth, and average hours worked per person employed on labor productivity growth of the six developed countries for which high-quality time series are available.
+As we have seen above, there is a significant decline in labor productivity and ICT investments in OECD countries, and therefore there is a need to investigate the relationship between the macroeconomic variables.
+Existing empirical literature extensively discusses the reasons why a certain percentage of output growth was not explained by inputs, while little attention has been paid to the paradox of labor productivity.
+Abramovitz, (1956) and Solow (1957) argue that more than 40% of outputs was not explained by inputs which is contrary to the mainstream economics.
 They rather found ICT as a source of innovative capabilities and knowledge as competitive driver explaining the paradox.
 We believe that this study will be very useful and a basis for future research.